-Students may petition the Medical Physics Graduate Committee to replace one or more courses from the Core Curriculum with an alternative course or courses.
-The student must provide the Medical Physics Graduate Committee a written explanation describing the reasoning for requesting the change.
-If the student's advisor is a member of the Medical Physics Graduate Committee, the advisor will be recused from discussion of the petition.
-If the request is granted, the student will receive a written communication, to which the student must agree in writing, stating the student will not satisfy or be eligible to receive a CAMPEP core curriculum completion attestation unless the core course(s) replaced by alternate course(s) are ultimately taken.
+Students choosing the Inter-Disciplinary Pathway should prepare a course plan with their advisor.
+The student and advisor must provide the Medical Physics Graduate Committee a written explanation describing the reasoning behind the course selections.
+The student will receive a written communication, to which the student must agree in writing, stating the student will not satisfy or be eligible to receive a CAMPEP completion attestation unless the core course(s) replaced by alternate course(s) are ultimately taken.